scality/RestBlockDriver/README.md

  * add\_urls: allows adding one or more server urls to the driver
  * remove\_urls: allows removing one or more server urls from the driver

-Then, the following management files are available:
- * create: allows creating a volume file on the storage
- * extend: allows extending a volume (increasing size), whether it is attached or not
- * destroy: deletes the volume file from the storage

 The way those files work is described in the following sections, each dedicated to one management (/sys) file.
 Please mind that each one of theses files can be displayed (using cat on them) to show a simple usage text.